ruiyangzou00/kathy.github.io/README.md

 #### Test 1 & Test 3 Result
 <img src='image/Overall Analysis.png' width="330" height="215">

-I suggest to rolling out Variation 1 of Test 1.
-From the table above, we can see the Variation 1 of Test 1 have a better performance, the ATCR has a significant increase of 0.35%.
-Alhough there is a decrease on the average revenue, I see it as users actually read the product details and they tend to place an order more carefully.
-There is fewer impulse spending for each session.
-I see it a good sign that our customers have more information of our product.
-I expect it will generate a higher revenue in the future and have the brand awareness increase.
+I suggest the rolling out Variation 1 of Test 1.
+From the table above, we can see Variation 1 of Test 1 has better performance; the ATCR has a significant increase of 0.35%, although there was a decrease in the average revenue.
+It can be deduced that as the users read the product details, they tended to place their orders more carefully and better informed.
+There were fewer cases of the influence of impulse spending or buying for each session.
+I see it as a good sign that our customers have more information about our product.
+I expect that it would generate higher revenues in the foreseeable future and have brand awareness impacted positively.

-Variation 2 underperforms than Variation 1 with negative changes in metrics of BR (+11.4%), ATCR (-11.5%) and CVR (-1.19%).
-Therefore, I think it is not a good idea to move the product details by sacrificing the size of product image.
+Variation 2 exhibits some underperformance than Variation 1.
+This can be seen in the negative changes in metrics of BR (+11.4%), ATCR (-11.5%) and CVR (-1.19%).
+Therefore, I think it was not an informed idea to shift the product details by sacrificing the size of the product image.

-As for Test 3, we can see the primary metrics like ATCR and revenue are falling.
-But there is an improvement on BR and C/O, which makes sense because the free shipping banner make users aware of potential shipping fee for small order in advance, making them add more items on cart and have a less abandon rate for unexpected shipping fee when checkout.
+As for Test 3, we can see the primary metrics like ATCR and revenue are declining.
+However, there was an improvement on BR and C/O, which makes sense because the free shipping banner makes users aware of the potential shipping fee for small orders in advance and this is motivated by the customers to add more items on their cart and have a lesser abandon rate for unexpected shipping fee when they checked out.

 ### Test 1 Deep Dive
 #### Cut by Visitor Type
-There are four different type of visitors, which are new users, email acquired visitors, sign up with no purchase, and users with purchase history.
-I caluclate the performance for each type of visitor.
-Below is the result.
+There are four different types of visitors which are new users, email acquired visitors, sign up with no purchase, and users with purchase history.
+I calculated the performance of each type of visitor.
+Below are the results that I came up with.

 <img src='image/test1 cut by visitor type.png' width="360" height="140">

-From the table above, I suggest rolling out variation 1 except for users with purchase history since there is no directional negative effect on metrics of these groups.
-And users who have purchase history have a decline on C/O because they may be discouraged for the higher value of cart.
-Therefore, I suggestion for the next step is to launch another test on this group.
-For example, we can perform user research by sending emails to useres who did not checkout and ask them the reason.
+From the table above, I suggested the rolling out of variation 1 except for users with purchase history since there was no negative directional effect on metrics of these groups.
+For the users who had a purchase history, they had a decline on C/O because they could have been discouraged by the higher value of the cart.
+Therefore, I suggested that the next step was to launch another test on this group.
+One of the avenues that I used was, for example, performing user research by sending emails to users who did not check out and find out their reason(s) for the decision that they made.

 #### Cut by Category
-I performed deep dive to see how users who bought different kinds of categories react to our new changes.
+I performed the deep dive to see how the users who bought different kinds of categories reacted to the new changes that we had implemented and rolled out.
 Here is the result:

 <img src='image/test1 cut by category.png' width="320" height="280">

-I found out that products like pants and shoes have the ATCR increase since these kind of categories need more size information than others for users to make sure they fit.
-And for the next step, I suggestion is that we can perform clustering analysis to apply this pattern and to see if any other categories or users have the same pattern.
+I found out that products like pants and shoes had the ATCR increase since these kinds of categories needed more size and room for detailed information about the products than others for users to make sure they fit.
+The decision of the users or prospective clients to make a purchase was highly dependent on the specificity and detailed nature of the information available about the product.
+For the next step, I suggested that we could perform clustering analysis to apply the pattern and see if there were any other categories or users that had the same pattern.

 ### Test 3 Deep Dive
 #### Cut by Visitor Type

 <img src='image/test3 cut by visitor type.png' width="350" height="180">

-Users sign up without purchase went through a decline of ATCR (-2.1%) and CVR (-1.09%).
-From my opinion, the users may go back to add more products or leave because of free shipping banner and moreover they may tend to abandon the cart for the higher value of order.
-When it comes to the users with purchase history, I found that this type if visitors react better.
-Therefore, I suggest to rolling out Test 3 except the signed up without purchase users.
+The users that signed up without a purchase went through a decline of ATCR (-2.1%) and CVR (-1.09%).
+In my opinion, the users may go back to add more products or leave because of the free shipping banner.
+Moreover, they may tend to abandon the cart for the higher value of the order.
+When it comes to users with purchase history, I found out that this type of visitors reacted better.
+Therefore, I suggested the rolling out Test 3 except the signed up without purchase users.

 ### Conclusion
 #### Recommandation
-I suggest rolling out Variation 1 of Test 1 for all of the users if we are appressive because because it may temporarily decrease the impulse spending but it potentially makes users pay more attention to our product details which is a benefit for our brand awareness.
-If we choose not taking many risk, I suggest, in this condition, to rolling out Variation 1 of Test 1 except for the users with purchase history which we saw a significant decrease on C/O.
-Regarding Test 3, I suggest rolling out it for all users except sign up without purchase.
+I suggested the rolling out Variation 1 of Test 1 for all of the users.
+This is because if from a business analytical point of view we are required to be aggressive because it may temporarily decrease the impulse spending, but it may potentially make the users pay more attention to our product details.
+This is a positive effect that is beneficial to promoting our brand awareness.
+When we choose to have a lower risk appetite, I suggested, that in this condition, to the rolling out Variation 1 of Test 1 except for the users with purchase history we saw a significant decrease on C/O. Regarding Test 3, I suggested the rolling out it for all the users except the ones that signed up without purchase.

 #### Next Step
-For test 1, we can go further test on why returning users are more likely to abandon cart when checkout by using questionnaire.
-As for Test 3, we can launch a test to check why ATCR and CVR decline for sign up without purchase group.
-In addition, we can check test 3 effect when moving the banner to checkout page or the browering page to see if it will have more positive changes.
+For test 1, we could go further and establish the reasons why the returning users were more likely to abandon the cart and check out by using a short and precise questionnaire with open-ended and closed-ended questions.
+As for Test 3, we could launch a test to check why ATCR and CVR declined for sign up without purchase group.
+Besides, we could check effects of test 3 when moving the banner to the checkout page or the browsing page to see whether it would have more positive changes on the purchases and by extension the sales volume of H&M.